 |General Retail Delivery Fee||$ 0.0840|

 |Bridge and Tunnel Retail Delivery Fee||$ 0.0270|

 Retailers that make retail deliveries must show the total of the fees on the receipt or invoice as one item called “retail delivery fees”.

-As a courtesy, retailers with an active sales tax account, a retailer license, and any sales tax liability reported after January 1, 2021, will be automatically registered for a retail delivery fee account by July 1, 2022.
-This applies to both in-state and out-of-state retailers.
+As a courtesy, on July 1, 2022, retailers with an active sales tax account, a retailer license, and any sales tax liability reported after January 1, 2021, were automatically registered for a retail delivery fee account.
+Open out-of-state retailers or retailers' use account holders were also automatically registered.
 There is no license required or registration fee due.

-Retailers cannot opt out of automatic registration.
+Retailers cannot opt-out of the automatic registration.
 If you do not make retail deliveries that require the filing of the Retail Delivery Fee Return (DR 1786) do not file any returns, and the account will be automatically closed by February 28th, 2023.
 If you file any Retail Delivery Fee Returns (DR1786), including returns with zero activity, we will assume you may make retail deliveries in the future and will not automatically close your account.
-No additional action will be needed on the accounts closed.
+No additional action is needed on the accounts closed.

 However, you may receive letters from the Department regarding the retail delivery fee that suggest you file a return if you are required to collect and remit the retail delivery fees.
 If you do not wish to receive letters regarding the retail delivery fee, you may close the account at any time: